 Who is the Cube Reaction Hybrid Performance aimed at?

 Another great application would be for overnight bikepacking or short touring trips.
-The Cube is versatile and comfortable enough for longer days in the saddle, and with frugal use of the e-assist you could still cover 60-70 miles on a single charge.
+The Cube is versatile and comfortable enough for long days in the saddle, and with frugal use of the e-assist, you could still cover 60-70 miles on a single charge.

-I really like the 2021 Cube Reaction Hybrid Performance electric mountain bike.
-Cube have done a great job updating this bike over the older (Acid) model.
-It now looks like a thoroughly modern e-bike and for the £1899 price tag, it’s definitely competitively priced.
+I like the 2021 Cube Reaction Hybrid Performance electric mountain bike.
+Cube has done a great job updating this bike over the older (Acid) model.
+It now looks like a thoroughly modern e-bike and for the £1899 price tag, it’s competitively priced.

-As far as competition is concerned, the only e-bike that springs to mind is the Decathlon Rockrider E-ST900, that is £100 cheaper, but has a more powerful battery, 10-speed Shimano Deore M6000 groupset, 2.8″ tubeless tyres and Rockshox forks.
+As far as competition is concerned, the only e-bike that springs to mind is the Decathlon Rockrider E-ST900, which is £100 cheaper but has a more powerful battery, 10-speed Shimano Deore M6000 groupset, 2.8″ tubeless tyres and Rockshox forks.
 Although the Decathlon bike does have a better spec, and the Brose-T motor produces slightly more torque – the Cube wins hands down in the looks department.